 This is not a book about theoretical, spiritual notions.
 It does not tell a person with a problem to "give it to Jesus."
 Prayer helps but Kris adds practical solutions which come from practical human assistance.

 Chapter 5: Discovering Your People is my favorite because it tells us how to find our people.
 Kris asks a series of questions which help readers define who they are, and the kind of people who will help them.
 For example:

 - Do you view yourself doing ordinary things in extraordinary ways?

 - Do you hate the predictable and the mundane and long for adventure?

 - Do tears overcome you as you stare into the empty eyes of children?

 Each set of questions defines different people and each person make his or her own assessment concerning which group to belong.
-The following chapter addresses the unfortunate situation of hanging with the wrong people and how to get rid of them.
+Chapter 6 addresses the unfortunate situation of hanging with the wrong people and how to get rid of them.
 Most of us need this advice.